YASIRKAMDAR/dub-gist/README.md

 ## Implementation plan
 STEP 1) Service integration - two service integrated to receive all the data required (https://api.github.com/)
 a) /users/octocat/gists: to fetch all the user related gists
 b) /gists/<username>/forks: to fetch the last 3 forks related gists (the filter is applied on the serverside to reduce redus store size on the client)
 STEP 2) Frontend - Created a single page app having the following components
 a) Header (responsive consist on app logo)
 b) Search (page logo with a search input and a button to fetch the gist list of a user)
 c) Results (bootstrap card to display each gits)
 d) forks (consist of a collapsable card block that displays the list of last 3 forks on demand)
 e) Loading (an overlay loading block that can be available on demand for any xhr call) STEP 3) Deployment plan
 a) create appropriate pagcake.json settings to deploy the app on heroku
 b) setup a new app on github
 c) use git repository to deploy the application on heroku

-##potential improvements
+## Potential improvements
 1) Design of the error message can be improved and placed on top of the page.
 2) "Loading!" message for the fork and the "no forks to display" message can be butified using appropriate loading images and bootstrap blocks.
 3) Get forks button can be a pill with a different satae for both expand and collapse state.